 The Program consists of 90 academic quarter credit hours and is designed to be delivered over twenty-four months, which are divided into eight three month quarters.
-The first four quarters consist of 12 one-month modules, which are delivered in hybrid format.
-In the hybrid format, courses may include in-person (residential) and distance education (online) components.
+The first four quarters consist of 12 one-month modules delivered in hybrid format.
+In the hybrid format, courses may include in-person (residential) and distance education (on-line) components.
 The final four quarters are delivered as four 12-week quarters, and are entirely on-line.

-In order to be eligible for the externship period, students must successfully complete all other 100- and 200-level courses in the academic periods and must have earned a minimum cumulative GPA of 2.0.
+In order to be eligible for the externship period, students must successfully complete all other 100- and 200-level courses and must have earned a minimum cumulative GPA of 2.0.